Psychiatric Technician (Aide)

 How Long Does it Take to Become a Psychiatric Technician or Aide?

-Students can complete the education required to become a psychiatric technician in just one year post graduating high school.
+After graduating from high school, students can complete the education required to become psychiatric technicians in just one year.
 Those pursuing an associate degree will need two years to complete all required coursework.

 Psychiatric aides generally can enter the field with on-the-job training.